 There should be clear leadership of the meeting, with each of these three roles clearly defined for your operations meeting:

 - Team Leader: The team leader is typically the most ‘senior’ person in the room and the one who answers the high-level questions.
 They have the most experience and authority in being a final opinion on decisions.
-The team leader introduces the meeting, passes off to the discussion leader, and then observes and take notes for ways to improve and coach the meeting moving forward.
-The team leader also oversees the meeting and makes sure nothing is missed by the discussion leader.
+The team leader introduces the meeting, passes off to the discussion leader, and then observes and takes notes for ways to improve and coach the meeting moving forward.

 - Discussion Leader: The discussion leader is in charge of the flow of the meeting and ensures conversation move smoothly, on time and that each agenda item is covered.